Banat: The Banat Question at the end of World War I

 In 1918, the Banat Republic was proclaimed in Timișoara in October, and the government of Hungary recognized its independence.
-However, it was short-lived.
+However, the republic was short-lived.
 After just two weeks, Serbian troops invaded the region and took control.
-From November 1918 to March 1919, western and central parts of Banat were governed by Serbian administration from Novi Sad, as part of the Banat, Bačka and Baranja province of the Kingdom of Serbia and newly formed Kingdom of Serbs, Croats and Slovenes (which was later renamed as Yugoslavia).
+From November 1918 to March 1919, the western and central parts of Banat were governed by Serbian administration from Novi Sad as part of the Banat, Bačka and Baranja province of the Kingdom of Serbia and the newly formed Kingdom of Serbs, Croats and Slovenes (which was later renamed as Yugoslavia).

-In the wake of the Declaration of Union of Transylvania with Romania on December 1, 1918, and the Declaration of Unification of Banat, Bačka and Baranja with Serbia on November 25, 1918, most of Banat was (on July 26, 1919) divided between Romania (Krassó-Szörény completely, two-thirds of Temes, and a small part of Torontál) and the Kingdom of Serbs, Croats, and Slovenes (most of Torontál, and one-third of Temes).
+On July 26, 1919, in the wake of the Declaration of Union of Transylvania with Romania on December 1, 1918, and the Declaration of Unification of Banat, Bačka and Baranja with Serbia on November 25, 1918, most of Banat was divided between Romania (Krassó-Szörény completely, two-thirds of Temes, and a small part of Torontál) and the Kingdom of Serbs, Croats, and Slovenes (most of Torontál, and one-third of Temes).
 A small area near Szeged was assigned to the newly independent Hungary.
 These borders were confirmed by the 1919 Treaty of Versailles and the 1920 Treaty of Trianon.

-At the dissolution of Austria-Hungary, the delegates of the Romanian and some German communities voted for union with Romania during the Great National Assembly of Alba Iulia; the delegates of the Serbian, Bunjevac and other Slavic and non-Slavic communities (including some Germans) voted for union with Serbia during the Great People's Assembly of Serbs, Bunjevci and other Slavs in Banat, Bačka and Baranja; while the Hungarian minority remained loyal to the government in Budapest.
+At the dissolution of Austria-Hungary, the delegates of the Romanian and some German communities voted for union with Romania during the Great National Assembly of Alba Iulia; the delegates of the Serbian, Bunjevac and other Slavic and non-Slavic communities (including some Germans) voted for union with Serbia during the Great People's Assembly of Serbs, Bunjevci and other Slavs in Banat, Bačka and Baranja; meanwhile, the Hungarian minority remained loyal to the government in Budapest.
 Besides these declarations, no other plebiscite was held.